serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

 Today we're happy to announce the release of the Serverless Framework v1.5.0.

-Let's take a look at the release highlights!
+Here are some of the release highlights!

 ## Highlights of 1.5.0